dermatthias/metaheuristics/README.md

 decimal and permutations will be added later.

 Also, I am by no means a Clojure expert.
 Bugs, bad design...it's possible that you will find all of that in my code.
-If not, phew, lucky me.
+If not, phew!! :)

 ## Installation

 * If you want to work with the source: It's a [Leiningen](http://github.com/technomancy/leiningen) project.
 From